Pratyush1606/job_application_review/README.md

 # Job Application Review Portal

 A web portal for reviewing job applications.
-It is a full stack application made with Django and Django Rest Framework.
+It is a full stack application made with Django and Django Rest Framework and deployed on Heroku.

 ---
 **Deployment Link**: [job application review](https://job-application-review.herokuapp.com/)